Last updated: March 5, 2018

 Table of Contents

-For the purpose of the Data Protection Act 1998 (the “act”), the data controller is Compliance Online Limited (Company Registration 05706431), having its registered address at Saddlers House, 44 Gutter Lane, Cheapside, London, EC2V 6BR.
+For the purpose of the General Data Protection Regulation (the “GDPR”), which applies in the UK on May 25, 2018, and other data protection laws applicable in the UK, the data controller is Compliance Online Limited (Company Registration 05706431), having its registered address at St Clare House, 33 Minories, London, EC3N 1DD.

 We may collect and process the following data about you:

 (a) Information you provide when you use our website www.paymentscompliance.com (the “website”).
 This includes information provided by you at the time you place an order for any of our products or services.
 We may also ask you for information if you report a problem with our website.

 (b) If you contact us by email, through our contact form, by telephone or in writing, We may keep a copy of that correspondence or communication.